cardan22/contact-book/README.md

 10. Choose whether you want to enable automatic or manual deploys.
 With automatic deploys, Heroku will build a new version of the app every time a change is pushed to the repository.
 Manual deploys require you to manually trigger the deployment process.
 11. Once the deployment is finished, Heroku will provide you with a link to access your deployed app.

 By following these steps, you will be able to deploy the Contact Book application on Heroku and make it accessible to users through the provided link.

+Link to the project: [Contact Book](https://contact--book-ebd067fbca38.herokuapp.com/)

 # Credits

+### Images
+* Flowchart: The flowchart image used in the README is created using Lucidchart.

+### Code References
+* The Contact Book project uses the implementation of Google Sheets integration from the Love Sandwiches project by Code Institute.
+The code and concepts were adapted and modified to suit the requirements of the Contact Book application.